We call our Book Club BookTalk, we meet the 3rd Tuesday of (nearly) every month at 7PM.

 We love our little group, but would love to have even more people this year!

-We usually have a morning and an evening storytime each month, throughout the winter.
+We usually have a morning storytime each month, sometimes we have two!
 Kids ages 0-6 and their caregivers are welcome to come enjoy stories, songs and activities!
 Dates and times are posted on our Facebook page or you can pick up a flyer at the library anytime!!

 When is the Library open?